exercism/java/exercises/concept/annalyns-infiltration/.meta/design.md

                 return knightIsAwake;
                 ```
 - `essential`: If the student compares a boolean variable with a boolean literal (e.g. `knightIsAwake == true` or `archerIsAwake == false`), tell them this can be simplified to just the variables (e.g. `knightIsAwake` or `archerIsAwake`).
-- `actionable`: If the student uses an `if` statement or the ternary operator, tell them this exercise was to explore booleans and boolean operators and this exercise can be solved without them.
+- `essential`: If the student uses an `if` statement or the ternary operator, tell them this exercise was to explore booleans and boolean operators and this exercise can be solved without them.
 - `informative`:
 If the student uses an `||` expression to OR two smaller expressions and either expression is surrounded by parentheses and only ANDs some terms together (e.g. `knightIsAwake || (archerIsAwake && !prisonerIsAwake)`), tell them the parentheses is unnecessary because `&&` has the higher precedence over `||`.